 From 1876, William Holt and his wife Nancy, who were market gardeners, resided at the farm.
 There was an orchard fronting Humphrey Lane, and near to the farm gates was always a sign advertising potatoes, tomatoes and other vegetables for sale.
 After the death of her husband, Nancy Holt managed the farm on her own, and from around 1900 it became known locally as "Nancy Holt's Farm".

 From 1925 - John Twigg, the last person to live at Gorse Hill Farm.

-Gorse Hill Farm and surrounding land was sold in 1934 to Messrs.
-Longworth & Taylor for building purposes, and the farm was demolished in 1937.
+During the 1930s, Messrs.
+Longworth and Taylor bought several plots of land in the area for building purposes, including Gorse Hill Farm in 1934.
+The farm was demolished in 1937.
 This portion of land now incorporates Mount Drive, Southbourne Avenue, most of Humphrey Crescent, the most northern tips of Humphrey Lane and Firwood Avenue, the nearby portion of Bradfield Road (previously Chadwick Lane) and, on the other side of the railway line, Abbey Close and the very end of Foxdenton Drive.